-Dr. Kelley Erickson (postdoc, 2018-present): Kelley is a postdoc working on a project sponsored by the Institute for Museum and Library Services to use erstwhile “unusable” museum and herbarium records in species distribution models.
+Dr. Kelley Erickson (Postdoctotal Fellow, 2018-2022): Kelley is a postdoc working on a project sponsored by the Institute for Museum and Library Services to use erstwhile “unusable” museum and herbarium records in species distribution models.
 She has a background in invasive species demography and graduated from the University of Miami.

-David Henderson (Spring 2019): David is a grad student on rotation as part of his degree at Washington University in Saint Louis.
+David Henderson (Ph.D.
+Student on rotation, Spring 2019): David is a grad student on rotation as part of his degree at Washington University in Saint Louis.
 He is broadly interested in global change.
-His project in our lab entails understanding how the common practice of discarding “vaguely” georeferenced specimens before analysis affects estimates of range size and niche breadth.
+His project in our lab entailed understanding how the common practice of discarding “vaguely” georeferenced specimens before analysis affects estimates of range size and niche breadth.

-Dr. Camilo Sanín (postdoc, 2016-2017): Camilo developed the bayesLopod modeling system which can use erstwhile “unusable” natural history museum records in species distribution models.
+Dr. Camilo Sanín (Postdoctotal Fellow, 2016-2017): Camilo developed the bayesLopod modeling system which can use erstwhile “unusable” natural history museum records in species distribution models.
 (Sponsored by the Institute for Museum and Library Services.)

-Renata Diaz (intern, summer 2017): Renata is a seasoned field biologist who, while in the Global Change Lab, examined how well we can predict threats to rare plants from readily-available GIS data.
+Renata Diaz (Conservation Intern, summer 2017): Renata is a seasoned field biologist who, while in the Global Change Lab, examined how well we can predict threats to rare plants from readily-available GIS data.
 (Sponsored by the Alan Graham Fund in Global Change.)